Deaf and Hard of Hearing

 Consider the following suggestions when interacting with individuals who are deaf or hard of hearing:

-To get the attention of a person with a hearing impairment, tap the person on the shoulder or wave your hand.
+To get the attention of a person who is hard of hearing, tap the person on the shoulder or wave your hand.

 When speaking with someone who is deaf or hard of hearing, face the person directly.
 Attract his or her visual attention before starting a conversation.
 For instance, if you are entering his or her office and the person's back is to you, flicker the room lights.